This is the era of the metropolis.

-Occupied also includes Supershared – a shared loft-like space projecting out and into Design Hub’s Project Room 1 gallery space.
-Supershared is open for students to book and occupy throughout the duration of the exhibition.
+Occupied also included Supershared – a shared loft-like space projecting out and into Design Hub’s Project Room 1 gallery space.
+Supershared was open for students to book and occupy throughout the duration of the exhibition.
 The project speaks to the dexterity and responsiveness of the ‘shared economy’ and explores where the boundaries between private and public space are blurred.

 Occupied exhibitors: 5th Studio, all(zone), Jacqui Alexander and SIBLING Architecture, Baracco + Wright Architects, Peter Bennetts, BKK Architects, Peter Elliott Architecture and Urban Design, Taylor Cullity Lethlean, Robert Owen, Sense Architecture and M.A.P, The Blink Fish (Giacomo Boeri and Matteo Grimaldi) with Stefano Boeri, Breathe Architecture, Atlanta Eke, Fake Industries Architectural Agonism and MAIO, Flores & Prats Architects, Andrés Jaque Architects / Office for Political Innovation, Ash Keating, Lacaton & Vassal and Frédéric Druot Architecture, Lyons Architecture, NMBW Architecture Studio, MvS Architects, Maddison Architects, Harrison and White, MAPA (Moline Axelsen: Public Art / Participatory Architecture), Callum Morton and Toby Reed, Otherothers, Jack Self, Spacemarket, TOMA, Vokes and Peters, Liam Young.

 Occupied was curated by Grace Mortlock, David Neustein, Fleur Watson